dev-KTim/AegisCrypt.FileEncryptor/README.md

 ![UI Screenshot](screenshot.png)

+> **Note:** Soon I'll be program my own algorithm that's why I was firstly using AES.

 ## About the Program
 The **CS-FileEncryptor** is a WPF-based tool for securely encrypting and decrypting files.
 With a user-friendly interface and strong implementation, this program offers: